mattbatman/american-revolution-timeline/readme.md

 This code and design was originally based off of [2020 Timeline by Di on Observable](https://observablehq.com/@didoesdigital/2020-timeline).

-It uses D3 to build the chart, and Vite to handle buiding and packing and whatnot.
+It uses D3 to build the chart, and Vite to handle building and packing and whatnot.

 ## Getting Started